PipelineAI/pipeline/docs/index.md

 ### 24x7 Global Support
 Check out the [PipelineIO Support Forum](https://pipelineio.zendesk.com) for discussions, feature requests, and 24x7 support from San Francisco-based PipelineIO and 1000's of global PipelineIO users and customers.

-While we absolutely treat all support requests as high priority, dedicated enterprise-level support is available.
+While all support requests are high priority, we offer dedicated [enterprise-level support](getting_started/index.md), as well.

 ### More Info?
 Email us at [help@pipeline.io](mailto:help@pipeline.io) and we'll get right back to you!